devjgm/papers/cpp_civil_time.md

 24-hour days divided into hours and minutes.
 Civil times are also independent of all time zones and their related complexities (e.g., DST).
-While `std::tm` contains the six YMDHMS civil-time fields (plus a few more), it does not have behavior enforcing the rules of civil times and just described.
+While `std::tm` contains the six YMDHMS civil-time fields (plus a few more), it does not have behavior that enforces the rules of civil times just described.

 *Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute time and civil time